captchasio/AutoCAPTCHAs/README.md

 Manual Installation:

-1. Signup for an account at https://app.captchas.io/reseller/onboard/ and be sure to provide Paddle.com Key & Code.
+1. Signup for an account at https://app.captchas.io/reseller/onboard/ and be sure to provide PayPal.com email.
 2. Edit the config file config.ini and be sure to provide correct values.
 3. Install the table.sql database tables inside the "install" folder.